The Mastery Curve

 The problem isn’t lack of talent in most cases however, but lack of endurance.

-And people who give up early lack comprehension of how the so-called Mastery Curve comes into effect, and that mastering a particular skill usually requires up to 10.000 hours of concentrated effort and practice.
+And people who give up early lack comprehension of how the so-called Mastery Curve comes into effect, and that mastering a particular skill usually requires about 10.000 hours (and more) of determined effort and practice.

 The American author George Leonard described the Mastery Curve in his 1992 book “Mastery: The Keys to Success and Long-Term Fulfillment”, and since then the so visualized process obtained popularity on blogs and in books.